 During the procedure, Voluma is injected into your desired treatment areas using a fine needle.
 If you are worried about injections, please let us know so we can make the procedure as comfortable as possible for you with topical anesthetics or ice.
 Juvéderm Voluma is also formulated with lidocaine, or a type of anesthetic, to help numb the injection area.

-You will be able to see instant results in your cheeks, including more volume, defined contour, and a subtle lift to sagging cheeks.
+You will be able to see results in your cheeks soon after the treatment, including more volume, defined contour, and a subtle lift to sagging cheeks.
 Results can last up to two years, but it’s important to talk with Dr. Capek about the realistic expectations from your treatment.
+Individual results vary.
 Also, she will help determine when another touch-up appointment is recommended.

 Is Juvéderm Voluma® right for me?